simon-bourne/rust-bandit-lang/doc/Language.md

 type Generator item = New (Task (IteratorData item) ())

+# TODO: Document how to add constructors like this.
-impl Generator item where
+Generator item where
     new
         (f : () -> {IteratorEffect :: effects} ())
         : {effects} Self
         = (handle f).run (IteratorData::New @ item None).mut

-impl (Generator item) is Iterator where
+Iterator (iter = Generator item) where
-    alias Item = item
+    alias Item iter = item

     next self do
         let mut data = IteratorData None